benhowell/benhowell.github.com/_drafts/message-passing-patterns-implementation-matters.md

 Cons:

- * cannot execute tasks concurrently
+ * does not execute tasks concurrently

  * is no good for loops (UI, game, long running task, etc.) where the time bound of the invoked function(s) is unknown or susceptible to slow down in the calling of dependent functions
 <br/>